nodesmith/aion-wiki/Graphical-Interface.md

 * Transaction history updates
   * Issue: recently-sent transactions sometimes are slow to appear
   * Resolution: the transaction will show up given some time; for forcing a "refresh," can exit the GUI and re-open it and unlock the master account and once the transaction history loads, it will show the complete list
+* GUI slow to connect to kernel API when launching kernel with large database
+ * Issue: Upon launching the kernel process, it will run an integrity check to verify the blocks in its database.
+During this time, the kernel is running, but the GUI cannot yet connect to it.
+Therefore, with a large database, it will stay in the "CONNECTING..." state for some time with no feedback until this check is complete.
+ * Resolution: Wait for the integrity check to complete; its progress can be monitored from the log file of the kernel.

 # Set up